All Episodes

 They don't solve any problems.

-They just keep passing the buck, and then we sit there and presidents have to, you know, take action, whether it's secure a border or deal with DACAs or any or a lot of things like that.
+And then we sit there and presidents have to take action, whether it's secure a border or deal with DACAS or a lot of things like that.

-We had eight years of democratic policies, the policies that Bill Nelson voted for, and it ended up in a bit of a catastrophe.
+We had eight years of Democratic policies, the policies that Bill Nelson voted for, and it ended up in a bit of a catastrophe.

-What how do they look for you?
+How do they look for you?

 Sean, right now they're good.

-So there's right now there's no blue wave.
+So right now, there's no blue wave.

 It doesn't appear there will be.